 - using bioenergy crops in power stations in combination with carbon capture and storage methods.

 The Engineering and Physical Sciences Research Council (EPSRC), Natural Environment Research Council (NERC), Economic and Social Research Council (ESRC) and the Department for Business, Energy and Industrial Strategy (BEIS) are jointly funding the initiative, while the Science and Technology Facilities Council (STFC) and the Met Office are providing in-kind support.

-Professor Philip Nelson, EPSRC’s Chief Executive and the Chair of Research Councils UK, said: “Climate change is one of the biggest challenges facing the planet.
+Professor Philip Nelson, EPSRC’s Chief Executive and the former Chair of Research Councils UK, said: “Climate change is one of the biggest challenges facing the planet.
 Through multidisciplinary projects such as these, the UK’s research community will play a crucial role in exploring new ways to counter the impact of global warming.